reybahl/Argumentative-Element-Identification/README.md

 ## Overview
 Given an essay, this project uses machine learning and token classification to separate the essay into distinct argumentative elements (eg. Claim, Evidence, Counterclaim, etc.)

 This is a token classification (NER) approach.
-A longformer (Long document transformer) is trained for this task using the HuggingFace Python library.
+A longformer (Long-Document transformer) is trained for this task using the HuggingFace Python library.

 ## Dataset
 The dataset can be downloaded from Kaggle - https://www.kaggle.com/c/feedback-prize-2021/data.
 Save the dataset in a directory called "dataset".
 The code accesses the data in that directory.